Percolation transition for random forests in $d\geq 3$: Random forests and the model

 Let $\cF_{k}(x) \subset \cF(0\conn x)$ be the set of forests where the connection from $0$ to $x$ contains $k$ edges of the form $\{u,v\}$, $v=u+e_{1}$.
 We have the lower bound

 since $S$ is injective and all of the summands are non-negative.
 Hence we obtain, using \eqref{eq:w},

 A similar argument applies when $0\nconn\ghost$; this condition is used in the second step defining $S$ to ensure the trees containing the vertices $v_{i}$ are not already connected to $\ghost$.
-In this case the weight $w(F)$ does not have the factor $h$, but the remainder of the argument is identical. \end{proof} \begin{proposition} If $h>0$, then there are $c,C>0$ depending on $d,\beta,h$ such that Let $h>0$ and suppose that for all $x$, $h_x= h$.
+In this case the weight $w(F)$ does not have the factor $h$, but the remainder of the argument is identical. \end{proof} \begin{proposition} Let $h>0$ and suppose that for all $x$, $h_x= h$.
 Then there are $c,C>0$ depending on $d,\beta,h$ such that

 \end{proposition} \begin{proof} Since

 it is enough to estimate the first term, as the second is covered by Lemma~\ref{lem:DecayH}.
 Note

 where the first equality follows from the fact that the only one vertex per component may connect to $\mathfrak g$, and the second follows from exchangeability of the choice of root.
 Examining the rightmost expression, there are most $c_{d} |x |^{d}$ summands in which $|y |\leq |x|$; for these terms we drop the condition $0\conn y$.
 For the rest we drop $0\conn x$.
 This gives, by Lemma~\ref{lem:DecayH},